-- Promote National Cyber Security Awareness Month (NCSAM) each October and Data Privacy Day (DPD) (Jan.
-28) by sharing posters, buttons, social media icons and other promotional materials, registering yourself and/or your organization as a NCSAM or DPD Champion, attending or hosting events or accessing our cybersecurity awareness and privacy resources.
+- Promote Cybersecurity Awareness Month each October and Data Privacy Day (DPD) (Jan.
+28) by sharing posters, buttons, social media icons and other promotional materials, registering yourself and/or your organization as a Cybersecurity Awareness Month or DPD Champion, attending or hosting events or accessing our cybersecurity awareness and privacy resources.

 Materials to help you do it:

 - C-SAVE has a full set of materials to make your volunteer experience as seamless as possible.
 To meet the developmental abilities of various age groups, NCSA has created materials targeted at three age groups: grades K-2, grades 3-5 and middle school/high school.
 For each group we have designed an hourlong class session and provided all of the materials to support the classroom activities.
 C-SAVE resources can be found here.